web-design-project-2025/web-design-project-group-03/README.md

-BLNCE – Workout & Wellness Website
+# BLNCE – Workout & Wellness Website

-Welcome to BLNCE, a modern  workout website designed to help users achieve balance in their fitness journey.
+Welcome to **BLNCE**, a modern  workout website designed to help users achieve balance in their fitness journey.
 BLNCE offers guidance, inspiration and curated workout content to help the user get moving

-Overview
+## Overview

-BLNCE is a responsive web application built as part of a design project.
+**BLNCE** is a responsive web application built as part of a design project.
 It showcases front-end development skills using HTML, CSS, and JavaScript, focused on providing an engaging and user-friendly fitness platform.

 ---